-- Place eggs and water in shallow bowl and whisk.
+- Place eggs and water in a shallow bowl and whisk.

 - Place the pieces of chicken into the egg mixture then roll them in coconut.

 - Stovetop: Place 2 tablespoon oil into a large skillet, and cook chicken on medium heat until cooked through.

 - Baked: place chicken on a nonstick baking pan and bake at 350 degrees for 20-25 minutes until cooked thoroughly.

 - *If the coconut seems to be browning way before the chicken is cooked on either method, just lower the temperature and add a few minutes to the time.